 TGax editor: renumber this section to .2 and rename it as shown.
 Also insert a new first para as shown below.

+Format

+The HE-SIG-B field of a 20 MHz HE MU PPDU contains one HE-SIG-B content channel.
+The HE-SIG-B field of an HE MU PPDU that is 40 MHz or wider contains two HE-SIG-B content channels.

 TGax editor: modify first para of 28.3.10.8.2 and figure caption as shown below

-The HE-SIG-B field is separately encoded on each 20 MHz band.
-The encoding structure in one such 20 MHz band is shown in Figure 28-25 (HE-SIG-B field encoding structure in each 20 MHz(#16841)).
-It consists of a Common field, if present, followed by a User Specific field which together are referred to as the HE-SIG-B content channel.
+The format of an HE-SIG-B content channel is shown in Figure 28-25 (HE-SIG-B field encoding structure in each 20 MHz(#16841)).
+The HE-SIG-B content channel consists of a Common field, if present, followed by a User Specific field.